 - Equifax Information Services LLC P.O.
 Box 740123 Atlanta, GA 30374-0123

-- Store check carbons, new checks and account statements in a safe place.
-You may also consider enrolling in eStatements, the safe, convenient way to receive your credit union statements electronically.
+- Store checks and account statements in a safe place.
+You may also consider enrolling in eStatements, the safe, convenient way to access your credit union statements electronically.

 - Don’t respond to suspicious phone inquiries such as those asking for account information to “verify a statement” or “award a prize.”